orafaelmiguel/WindowsX/README.md

 - XMP status checking in the BIOS
 - Deactivation of Windows hibernation

+> ⚠ **Warning:**
+> These scripts modify system services, power settings, and hardware configurations.
+> **If you are a beginner, do not run these scripts unless you fully understand the changes being made.**
+> Misuse may lead to system instability or unexpected behavior.

 ## Disabled Services List

 Below is a list of unnecessary Windows services disabled by this optimization script.